 Mt.
-Kilimanjaro is the highest mountain in Africa and the highest single free-standing mountain in the world at 5895 m above sea level.
+Kilimanjaro is the highest mountain in Africa and the highest single free-standing mountain in the world at 5,895m above sea level.
 It is located in Kilimanjaro National Park in Tanzania and is one of the most popular climbing destinations globally.
-All our Kilimanjaro itineraries are privately guided – you can start on any date you wish, subject to availability, and we are happy to accommodate solo travellers, too (supplement may apply).
+All our Kilimanjaro itineraries are privately guided – you can start on any date you wish, subject to availability.
 We typically provide one chief English-speaking guide plus an assistant guide per every two people, as well as three porters per climber and one cook for the group.
-Our Kilimanjaro private departures offer arguably the best value for money on the market with an above-average success rate.
+Our Kilimanjaro private departures offer arguably the best value for money on the market, with an above-average success rate.

 There are several trekking routes to the summit.
 Among them, the Lemosho Route is a newer one, but already one of the preferred routes as it offers a great combination of fewer crowds, amazing scenery and high summit success rate.
 The route approaches Mount Kilimanjaro from the west, via the Londorossi Gate, and goes through the rain forest to Shira Ridge.
 The Lemosho route crosses the entire Shira Plateau from west to east in a pleasant, relatively flat hike.
 Near Lava Tower, the route joins the Machame Route.
 Then it traverses underneath Kilimanjaro’s Southern Ice Field on a path known as the Southern Circuit before summiting from Barafu.
 The descent is made via the Mweka route.
 There are several possible variations to the Kilimanjaro Lemosho route, so don’t be surprised if you see an itinerary that mentions different camps and different heights.